7 Key Advantages of Diversity in the Workplace and Why it Matters

 Productivity is higher in the organization’s where employees are appreciated and recognized.
 This keeps them engaged and also helps them contribute without any sense of abandonment.

 Diversity in the workplace increases the organization’s morale and create efficiency and effectiveness.
-Workers from cultural background bring their own individual skills on the table.
-This helps you critically examine a problem or tasks at many diverse levels.
-Helps you understand the customer base from diverse backgrounds.
-These results higher efficiency and effectiveness which boosts productivity.
+Workers from cultural backgrounds bring their own individual skills to the table.
+This helps you critically examine a problem or task at many diverse levels.
+It helps you understand the customer base from diverse backgrounds.
+These results in higher efficiency and effectiveness which boosts productivity.

 let’s imagine a small organization with 10 to 15 people.
 And all from the same gender group, culture, color, and ethnicity.
 Wouldn’t their ideas and efficiency be limited or alike?
 They would, in fact, look at a problem with the same lens.
 Resulting in a unidimensional outcome.
 And now imagine the same organization with diverse employees.
 Their collective efficiency would go 10 folds in that situation.
 Do I need to say more?
 You decide.